Watlington, Oxfordshire: Twinning

 Watlington is twinned with Mansle, in southwestern France.

 In popular culture

-Five episodes of the TV series Midsomer Murders have been filmed partly in Watlington, with the library featuring as Midsomer Library.
-At least one episode of the TV series Inspector Morse was filmed partly in Watlington, with the nearby Shirburn Castle featuring as the Balcombe family home in the episode Happy Families.
+Five episodes of the TV series Midsomer Murders have been filmed partly in Watlington, with the library as 'Midsomer Library'.
+At least one episode of the TV series Inspector Morse was filmed partly in Watlington, with the nearby Shirburn Castle appearing as the Balcombe family home in the episode Happy Families.
 The 2014 film Fury, starring Brad Pitt, was partly filmed in and near Watlington.
 The pivotal balloon-accident-scene in the opening chapter of the novel Enduring Love by Ian McEwan takes place on an escarpment of the Chiltern Hills above Watlington.

 Transport

 The M40 motorway is about 2+1/2 mi from Watlington, with access at junctions 5 and 6.
 There are frequent coach services to Oxford and London, and to London's Heathrow and Gatwick airports, from M40 junction 6 at nearby Lewknor.
 Bus routes serving Watlington have been reduced in the 2010s because of funding cuts by Oxfordshire County Council.
 Earlier services to Thame, Wallingford and Reading have been discontinued.
 The only remaining service is the Oxford Bus Company service city11 between Watlington and Oxford.

 In 1872 the Watlington & Princes Risborough Railway was opened.
 Its Watlington terminus is in fact in Pyrton parish, 1/2 mi from Watlington.
 In 1883 the Great Western Railway took over control of the line.
 In 1957 British Railways closed Watlington station and withdrew all passenger services between Watlington and Chinnor, which was still being used by the local Chinnor Cement Works.
 In 1961 British Railways withdrew all services from the line, the track was lifted and the line left abandoned.
 Watlington railway station site remains, as does the station building, the corrugated iron carriage shed, and the brickwork of the goods shed.